ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v39.md

   You can now install the Red Hat OpenShift for VMware service on vCenter Server with NSX-T instances.
 For NSX-T, you must have a new vCenter Server instance with NSX-T that is provisioned with NSX-T 3.0.1.1 or you must upgrade from NSX-T 2.5.1 to NSX-T 3.0.2.

   For information about how the target cluster is selected if you have NSX-V or NSX-T, see [Selection of the target cluster for installation](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-select-target-cluster).

+### HyTrust CloudControl for vCenter Server with NSX-V - deprecated
+{: #relnotes_v39-services-htcc-nsx-v-deprecated}

+New installations of HyTrust CloudControl are no longer supported for new or existing deployments of vCenter Server with NSX-V instances.
+You can still view or delete existing HyTrust CloudControl installations on your existing instances.
+{:deprecated}

 ## Updates to REST APIs
 {: #relnotes_v39-api}